 Forget social media.
 When it comes to communicating with customers and building loyalty, the smartphone is a smart choice.

-As the main consumer-facing operators in the space, dispensaries are right there on the front of all the restrictions and regulations imposed on the industry, but they are also finding creative ways around them.
+As the main consumer-facing operators in the space, dispensaries are right there in front of all the restrictions and regulations imposed on the industry, but they are also finding creative ways around them.

 Faced with tight restrictions on all social media platforms, many cannabis brands are learning that it’s ineffective and flat-out irresponsible to put marketing spend into traditional social media channels.
 Without them, however, there are no easy ways for brands to scale marketing campaigns, track ROI, or analyze audience demographics.